Cycle Tour Along the Rhône to Provence

 The historic quarter of Lyon was declared a UNESCO World Heritage Site in 1998.
 There's a lot to discover on a tour of the town.
 Wend your way through the Traboules in the historic quarter.
 The Traboules are narrow passageways through hallways in houses, up and down staircases and through roofed courtyards.
 In former times, silk manufacturers used them to transport their products through the city and keep them dry at the same time.
 Wander over the Place Bellecour, France's third largest marketplace and visit the impressive Basilica Notre Dame de Fourvière with its four towers.
 In the evening, enjoy the exquisite meals here – and revel in this splendid start to your bike tour.

 After only a few kilometres, where Rhône and Saône merge, you reach the "Musée des Confluences" - the museum is a hub for scientific questions.
 This futuristic building made of glass, cement and stainless steel exhibits two dinosaur skeletons, complete to almost 80%.
+Due to the high volume of traffic in Lyons, we recommend a short train ride to Givors.
 You then follow the curves and bends of the Rhône to soon arrive in Vienne.
 Numerous Roman ruins, such as the biggest Roman theatre in Gaul are witness today of the importance of this town during the Roman Imperial Period.
 Soon after you leave the town, you'll see the Côtes du Rhône vineyards rising up to the left and right of your route.
 The wines from this region primarily include Cuvées but also blends of different grapes.
 Cycling through shady riverside woods, you soon arrive in today's destination Serrières.

 Day 3: Serrières – Valence, approx. 60 km